Key Points

 • Florida Temporary Assistance for Needy Families: This program offers financial assistance and other services to help families achieve economic independence, provide housing for children, and strengthen the family unit.

-• Temporary Cash Assistance: Florida’s TCA program provides monthly cash stipends for up to 48 months to parents and caretakers of children under 18 once you meet specific qualifications.
+• Temporary Cash Assistance: Florida’s TCA program provides monthly cash stipends for up to 48 months to parents and caretakers of children under 18 once they meet specific qualifications.

 • Florida Supplemental Nutrition Assistance Program: Florida administers this federal aid program to help low-income families and individuals purchase certain food items through monthly benefits.